amar-gohil/java/design-patterns/basic.md

 ### Observer pattern

 Observer pattern is used when there is one-to-many relationship between objects such as if one object is modified, its depenedent objects are to be notified automatically.
 Observer pattern falls under behavioral pattern category.

+### Prototype Pattern

+Prototype pattern refers to creating duplicate object while keeping performance in mind.
+This type of design pattern comes under creational pattern as this pattern provides one of the best ways to create an object.